Show Your Work

 Don’t Turn Into Human Spam:

-In the spectrum of creating and sharing with people, be a contributor, a curator, and a great open node than being all about you.
+In the spectrum of creating and sharing with people, be a contributor, a curator, and a great open node rather than being all about you.

 Share other people’s work, and appreciate them openly if you like their work.
 If you want fans.
 Be a fan first.
 In other words, if you want to be interesting be interested in others' work as much as yours.